grame-cncm/faust/architecture/max-msp/README.md

 # faust2rnbo

 The **faust2rnbo** tool transforms a Faust DSP program into a RNBO patch including the generated codebox code.
 Polyphonic and MIDI controllable instruments can be created.
+The `-sp` option allows to generate as a reusable rnbopat file.
+Two rnbopat files will always be generated in polyphonic mode with an effect, since using abstractions is the appropriate model to combine the DSP and effect in a single `rnbo~`object.
 Additional options are used to generate a special version of the RNBO patch used in the testing infrastructure.

 ## How to use